-I am a recent college graduate.
-I am dependable and graduated through AFROTC.
-At home I have three Australian Shepherds and in high school I volunteered over 300 hours at the animal shelter helping dogs get adopted.
-Then in college I couldn’t get a dog because I was not able to make the commitment to one at the time not knowing where I was going after graduation, but I did foster a dog for 9 months while her owner was deployed through Dogs on Deployment.
+I have my own mixed breed dog and have always grown up around dogs.
+Back home we have 2 Australian Shepherds In college I couldn’t get a dog because I was not able to make the commitment to one at the time not knowing where I was going after graduation, but I did foster a dog for 9 months while her owner was deployed through Dogs on Deployment.
 I will care for your dog and love your dog as if they were my own.
 Thank you. :) in San Antonio for training.

 The largest park located in the city is Lake Lowndes Park that provides nearly 200 acres of open space, recreational fields, and trails to enjoy around Lake Lowndes.
 The number of activities you can do with your pup is endless, with spots available to hike, picnic, kayak, fish, swim, or play.
 Additionally, there are recreationally fields that include enclosed tennis courts, baseball fields, volleyball court, and soccer fields.
 Dogs do not have to be on a leash inside the park, but must remain under verbal control and are not allowed in any building facilities.